Activity-driven clustering and many-body steady state of jamming run-and-tumble particles

 Indeed, a major challenge lies in handling the singular boundary conditions introduced by jamming~\cite{angelani17,bressloff22}, even in the two-RTP case.
 Lattice discretizations~\cite{slowman16,metson22}, soft repulsion limits~\cite{arnoulx23}, or added noise~\cite{malakar18,das20} regularize the problem but at the cost of complicating the original process and adding limits nontrivial to compute \cite{guillin24}.
-A breakthrough came with the use of piecewise deterministic Markov processes (PDMPs)~\cite{hahn23}, whose generators encode both deterministic runs and stochastic tumbles, including boundary behavior, directly in continuous space.
-For two RTPs, this framework yielded the explicit steady state for arbitrary tumble mechanisms and revealed the existence of {\it detailed-} and {\it global-jamming} system classes.
-These classes are linked to a dynamical symmetry, whose breaking creates in the steady state relaxation terms, that are often interpreted as effective attractions.
+Progress came with the use of piecewise deterministic Markov processes (PDMPs)~\cite{hahn23}, whose generators encode both deterministic runs and stochastic tumbles, including boundary behavior, directly in continuous time and space.
+For two RTPs, this framework yielded the explicit steady state for arbitrary tumble mechanisms and thus revealed the existence of {\it detailed-} and {\it global-jamming} system classes.
+These classes are linked to a dynamical symmetry, whose breaking creates relaxation terms in the steady state, that are often interpreted as effective attractions.
+Yet despite this progress, key questions remain open regarding activity-driven clustering beyond two bodies and it is still unclear to what extent advances in the exactly solvable two-particle case can inform this broader problem.
+Can the mechanisms uncovered for pairs, such as dynamical-symmetry breaking and the resulting effective attractions, survive in higher-body encounters, or do fundamentally new behaviors emerge?
+Moreover, simulations consistently report robust clustering patterns \cite{soto14,sepulveda16}, but these observations still lack a microscopic analytical derivation.
+Establishing exact steady states is therefore crucial: not only would they clarify the origin of these collective structures, but they would also provide much-needed benchmarks for testing and validating numerical schemes.